-By Loki, the 9th studio album Night Eternal of the Portuguese band ‘Moonspell’ is hard chow.
+By Loki, the 9th studio album Night Eternal of the Portuguese band Moonspell is hard chow.
 You really need to listen to this jumble of tracks a few times and apply some goodwill at first.
 And I mean really go for it!

 But then the vampire or the thing that dwells in the darkness inside you will wake and you start to like this harsh tune served with a metal hammer by our Southern friends.
 With some reservations.
 They do push the limits – but then again Moonspell are known to do just that and vary their tune from one album to the other.
 And you need to be in the mood to make do with all that screaming and growling in there.

 And speak about deep, dark and dreary!
 The Portuguese gig Moonspell are without any doubt masters at painting that kind of picture.
 Right from the beginning, Night Eternal projects this image of vampiric horrors on a moonless night.
 This is by itself already a feat to be reckoned with.

-The next two tracks Night Eternal (title) and Shadow Sun contain some stellar metal moments, almost thrashy in design.
-These two are really for metal purists, other metal fans abstain – a really tough and stony piece of work.
+The next two tracks Night Eternal (title) and Shadow Sun contain some stellar metal moments in all their faux thrash splendor – in parts.
+These two are really for metal purists.
+Other metal fans abstain – a really tough and stony piece of work.
 Undoubtedly very flawlessly produced and hellishly complicated to write and play, but holy cow, this is pretty wild creativity.

-You really need to find the vampire in you to get to like this album – but once you do, you will find it darkly suitable to your newfound ethereal tastes.
+You really need to find the vampire in you to get to like this album.
+But once you do, you will find it darkly suitable to your newfound ethereal tastes.
 Do I feel my teeth growing or is it just me?